fjredondo/ontology-shrink/README.md

 Particularly, this application is able to remove a percentage of names, synonyms and descriptions (types of AnnotationAssertionAxioms) from the ontology.
 It generates a new ontology with less human readable content.

+If multiple reduction percentages are entered, an equal number of reduced output files will be returned.

 ### Identified annotations properties for describing names, synonyms, and descriptions
 - *Name*
     - http://www.w3.org/2004/02/skos/core#prefLabel